 '''

-function name

-function
+function functionname

-input

-TypeI1 in1;
+input TypeI1 in1;

-TypeI2 in2;
+input TypeI2 in2;

-input

-TypeI3 in3 = default_expr1 "Comment" annotation(...);
+input TypeI3 in3 = defaultExpr1 "Comment" annotation(...);

+...

 output TypeO1 out1;

-output TypeO2 out2 =
+output TypeO2 out2 = defaultExpr2;

-default_expr2;

-. . .
+...

 protected

-< local variables>

-. . .
+⟨local variables⟩

+...

 algorithm

-<statements>
+⟨statements⟩

+...

 end functionname;

 '''

 Optional explicit default values can be associated with any input or output formal parameter through binding equations.
 Comment strings and annotations can be given for any formal parameter declaration, as usual in Modelica declarations.